gitsforvikki/react-recap/README.md

 “Hooks are a new feature in React that allows us to add state and other React features to functional components.
 They were introduced in React 16.8 and have since become a popular way to manage state and side effects in functional components.
 Hooks are named functions that start with the word use and allow us to reuse stateful logic across components without having to write a class component.
 For example, the useState Hook allows us to add state to a functional component and the useEffect Hook lets us perform side effects like data fetching or updating the document title.
 Hooks make our code more reusable, easier to understand, and easier to test.”

+### What is the difference between a reducer and an action in Redux?

+In Redux, a reducer and an action are two different but related concepts.

+An action is a plain JavaScript object that describes the change that should be made to the state of the application.
+It has a type property that defines the type of action being performed, and a payload property that provides any additional data needed to perform the action.
+Actions are dispatched from the application to the Redux store, which then passes the action to the reducers.

+A reducer is a pure function that takes the current state of the application and an action, and returns the next state of the application.
+The reducer is responsible for handling the actions and updating the state accordingly.
+It should not perform any side-effects, such as making API calls, but should instead only return the next state.

+In summary, actions describe what should change, while reducers define how the state should change in response to the actions.